 … he did everything in his power to get me away as soon as possible.
 He was in a position to have my request dealt with on a higher level.
 Neither he nor I had any misgivings about resorting to this action—I wasn’t trying to avoid the war.
 I was trying to reach it

 In a few days I was told to report to the camp Commandant’s office.
 I arrived punctually and saluted, eagerly waiting instructions.
 The scene was brief; I had been granted leave in the terms of my request.
 I was free to go.20

-“Bill” Taylor had “escaped the clutches of the Army” and taken the first steps to emulating the “brilliance” of those daring pilots he had read about, and imagined becoming.
+“Bill” Taylor had “escaped the clutches of the Army” and taken the first steps to emulating the “brilliance” of those daring pilots he imagined becoming.

 Whilst stationed with 66 Squadron in France, Taylor chanced to meet up with a face from the past.

 In his memoirs Taylor wrote that he and members of his squadron sometimes went to Amiens on short leave.
 In order to make their bare huts more liveable they picked up chairs, lamps pictures and postcards (including Kirchner girls and “select illustrations” from La Vie Parisienne).
 They would on occasion frequent cafes and other establishments including “Charlie’s Bar”.